 Responsible building and concern for the surroundings

 Building the M3 has entailed more than 3.5 million m3 of excavations, a 6.3 million m3 embankment and transport of another 2.5 million m3 of earth to landfills.
-The route includes 35 overpasses, 22 underpasses and three viaducts over rivers.
+The route includes 41 Overbridges, 22 Underpasses, 6 interchanges and 2 Toll PLazas along the route.

 Vehicles / day

 Our projects serve as an economic engine for growth, supporting the well-being of the communities where we work and live.
 We worked with the consulting firm, Steer, to prepare the Economic and Community Impact of Ferrovial’s Toll Roads report.